 ChatGPT was released to the public on November 30, 2022, as a free research preview from OpenAI.[1][2]
-The first version was built for conversation: it could answer follow-up questions, admit mistakes, challenge incorrect premises, and refuse some inappropriate requests.[1][2]
-What began as a simple web chatbot quickly became OpenAI’s flagship consumer product.
-By January 2023, outside estimates put ChatGPT at 100 million monthly active users, only about two months after launch.[3][4]
-Since then, ChatGPT has moved through paid plans, GPT-4, plugins, mobile apps, GPTs, GPT-4o, reasoning models, agents, GPT-5, and GPT-5.2.
+The first version was a browser-based conversation product: it could answer follow-up questions, admit mistakes, challenge incorrect premises, and refuse some inappropriate requests.[1][2]
+By January 2023, outside estimates put ChatGPT at 100 million monthly active users, roughly two months after launch.[3][4]
+Since then, ChatGPT has expanded through paid plans, GPT-4, plugins, official mobile apps, voice and image features, memory, custom GPTs, search, reasoning models, agents, GPT-5, and the GPT-5.5 generation available as of May 2026.

 When ChatGPT was released

 ChatGPT was released on November 30, 2022.[1][2]
 OpenAI described the launch as a research preview, not a finished general-purpose assistant.[1][2]
-The public release happened before ChatGPT Plus, before GPT-4 in ChatGPT, before mobile apps, and before custom GPTs.[5][7]
+The public release happened before ChatGPT Plus, GPT-4 in ChatGPT, official mobile apps, voice conversations, memory, custom GPTs, search, and the later GPT-5 model family.[5][7]

 What the first release included

 The original ChatGPT release was a browser-based conversational interface built around dialogue.
 OpenAI said the format made it possible for the system to answer follow-up questions, admit mistakes, challenge false premises, and reject inappropriate requests.[1][2]
-It was free during the research preview, which helped adoption because users did not have to buy a subscription before trying it.[1][2]
+It was free during the research preview, which helped ordinary users test it without first buying a subscription.[1][2]

-The first release was not positioned as a search engine, office suite, mobile app, agent, or developer platform.
-It was a text chat product that made a large language model usable by ordinary people.
-That distinction matters.
-Earlier GPT systems existed, but ChatGPT packaged the model as a simple conversation rather than an API call or research demo.
+The first release was not a search engine, office suite, mobile app, image generator, voice assistant, agent, or developer platform.
+Earlier GPT systems existed, but ChatGPT made a large language model feel accessible through a simple chat box rather than an API call or research demo.

 OpenAI also framed the launch as part of iterative deployment.
-In practice, that meant OpenAI wanted broad user feedback before it expanded the product.
+In practice, that meant broad user feedback came before many later product decisions.
 The company’s feedback contest rules corroborate the public launch window: entries were accepted beginning at 8:00 a.m.
 Pacific time on November 30, 2022.[2][1]

 If you are comparing early ChatGPT with today’s model lineup, start with all GPT models compared side by side.
-The model family changed repeatedly after launch, and ChatGPT’s name now refers to a product that can route work across different model types.
+ChatGPT’s name now refers to a product that can expose or route work across different model types, not just the single research-preview experience from 2022.

 Full ChatGPT timeline

-This timeline focuses on public ChatGPT milestones, not every OpenAI API release.
-It includes product changes that altered what a typical ChatGPT user could do.
+This timeline focuses on public ChatGPT milestones and closely related OpenAI product changes that affected what typical ChatGPT users could do.
+It is not a list of every API-only model release.

 | Date | Milestone | What changed for users |